needle-tools/needle-engine-support/documentation/for-unity-developers.md

 A method is called with a Vector3 named position.
 Inside the method the passed in vector `position` is modified: x is set to 42.
 But in C# the original vector that is being passed into this method (see line 2) is **not** changed and x will **still** be 0 (line 4).

 The same is not true for Javascript/Typescript.
-Here we don't have custom value types, meaning if you come across a Vector in Needle Engine or threejs you will always have a reference type.
+Here we don't have custom value types, meaning if you come across a Vector in Needle Engine or three.js you will always have a reference type.
 Consider the following example in typescript:
 ```ts
 import { Vector3 } from "three"